-The number of Board employees to be retained to protect life and property when all previously appropriated funding is expended, is 14 (two resident inspectors at each of the five designated DOE defense nuclear sites, one attorney, one contracting officer, one human resources specialist and one information technology specialist).
-This number does not include Board members.
+The number of Board employees to be retained to protect life and property, or perform activities expressly authorized or necessarily implied by law, when all previously appropriated funding is expended, is 26, not including the three current Board members.
+The 26 employees are: resident inspectors at each of the designated DOE defense nuclear sites, four Office Directors, the Chief Financial Officer and one budget analyst, the Director of Human Resources and one human resources specialist, the Chief Information Officer and one cybersecurity specialist, one contracting specialist, and one security specialist.